 Monte Triana — This boutique hotel is one of the highest-rated hotels in all of Seville.
 Located in the vibrant Triana district, they have numerous luxurious rooms available and are within 15 minutes walking distance to all of Seville’s main attractions either side of the river.
 Click here to see their latest prices!

 Airbnb — If you’re looking for something different in Seville for accommodation, there are numerous listings on Airbnb ranging from a private room in a local’s home to a fully furnished apartment.
 This private room in Triana is a great option if you want to stay in a cool part of the city with modern facilities.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+Click here to browse Airbnbs in Seville

 Not quite what you’re looking for?
 Click here to browse for more hotels in Seville!